Marquette Greenway Trail breaks ground (April 3, 2024)

 Admission is free and the park entrance is on Red Arrow Highway across from the New Buffalo Township Hall.

-New Buffalo Township Memorial Park
+New Buffalo Township: Memorial Park

 Located on Red Arrow Highway just north of U.S. 12, the Township park has a pavilion with picnic benches, grills, a playground, and washrooms.
 The pavilion is available for rent.
 For more information call (269) 469-1011.
+This park is pet, smoke, and alcohol free.

 Oselka Park